GraphPrompt: Graph-Based Prompt Templates for Biomedical Synonym Prediction: Introduction

-In this paper, we propose GraphPrompt, a prompt-based learning method for entity normalization with the consideration of graph structures.
+In this paper, we propose GraphPrompt, a prompt-based learning method for synonym prediction with the consideration of graph structures.
 The key idea of our method is to convert the graph structural information into prompt templates and solve a masked-language model task, rather than incorporating textual features into a graph-based framework.
 Our graph-based templates explicitly model the high-order neighbors (e.g., neighbors of neighbors) in the graph, which enables us to correctly classify synonyms that have relatively lower morphological similarity with the ground-truth entity (\textbf{Figure \ref{figIntro}}).
-Experiments on the novel OBO-syn dataset demonstrate the superior performance of our method against existing entity normalization approaches, indicating the advantage of considering the graph structure.
+Experiments on the novel OBO-syn dataset demonstrate the superior performance of our method against existing synonym prediction approaches, indicating the advantage of considering the graph structure.
 Case studies and the comparison to the conventional graph approach further reassure the effectiveness of our prompt templates, implicating opportunities on other graph-based NLP applications.
-Collectively, we introduce a novel biomedical entity normalization task, a large-scale and high-quality dataset, and a novel prompt-based solution to advance biomedical entity normalization.
+Collectively, we introduce a novel biomedical synonym prediction task, a large-scale and high-quality dataset, and a novel prompt-based solution to advance biomedical synonym prediction.